-The TEACH Program combines a College of Liberal Arts and Social Sciences (LAS) undergraduate History major or some other disciplinary major with a graduate level College of Education (COE) Master’s in Education Program.
-Students graduate with a BS in their CSH disciplinary major and a MEd in Education with a Professional Educator License and history endorsment in the State of Illinois.
+The TEACH Program combines a College of Liberal Arts and Social Sciences (LAS) undergraduate History major or some other disciplinary major with a graduate level College of Education (COE) Master of Education (MEd) Program.
+Students graduate with a BS in their CSH disciplinary major and a MEd in Education with a Professional Educator License and history endorsement in the State of Illinois.

 Students entering the program must be able and willing to participate in a minimum of 140 hours of field experiences in schools and community sites.
-These field experience hours are completed in conjunction with coursework and are integral to successful completion of the Program.
+These field experience hours are completed in conjunction with coursework and are integral to successful completion of the program.
+As students will be completing requirements to earn the IB Certificate, a majority of the 100-110 hours will be completed in International Baccalaureate Schools.
 In addition, students must complete a minimum of 10 weeks of full-time student teaching in a designated middle or high school.

 Illinois Professional Educator License with endorsement in Secondary Education Social Science-History (grades 9-12 or grades 6-12), an Illinois State Board of Education (ISBE) approved program.